 At the beginning of October, Russia was beginning to make its intentions known with regard to Syria when it vetoed a UN resolution condemning the regime.
 The US was outraged by this move, not least because the resolution itself had already been diluted a number of times to remove direct references to sanctions, instead referring to them as ‘targeted measures’.
 Russia’s ambassador to the UN, Vitaly Churkin, argued that the resolution, and the UN’s attitude towards Syria, was based on the “philosophy of confrontation”.
 Churkin attested that NATO misused a previous UN measure authorising the use of force to protect civilians in Libya to justify months of air strikes and to promote regime change.
 The most Russia was willing to concede was that Bashar’s administration should be quicker with implementing promised changes.

 The United Nations did eventually, over a month later, manage to pass a resolution condemning Syria’s crackdown on opposition protests across the country.
-However to attain this result, the resolution had to be forced through the UN Human Rights Committee, in which no country holds the contentious veto power.
+However, to attain this result, the resolution had to be forced through the UN Human Rights Committee, in which no country holds the contentious veto power.
 The motion passed through the Human Rights Committee contained no mention of sanctions, only verbal censure, and still Russia abstained from voting in the Committee.

-Despite these perhaps overblown allegations, one Syrian official boasted that “Russia is our political shield.”
+Despite these allegations, one Syrian official boasted that “Russia is our political shield.”
 This might be seen as part of the Syrian regime’s desire to project itself as protected under a Russian military umbrella; however in reality the movement of Russian warships is better understood in the broader context of current Russian disputes with the US and NATO over the latter’s impingement on the former’s traditional zones of influence via its proposed European missile defence system.

-Nevertheless, the Russian government further strengthened its ties with the repressive Syrian regime in late-November when it, along with Iran, China and India, lined up vessels for the purchase of Syrian oil.
+Nevertheless, the Russian government further strengthened its ties with the Syrian regime in late-November when it, along with Iran, China and India, lined up vessels for the purchase of Syrian oil.
 This move ran counter to multiple US and EU sanctions on the purchase of Syrian resources, including an import ban on the country’s oil imposed in September.
 While traditional buyers had been warded off, Russia moved to continue pouring money into the pockets of a regime that has otherwise been disconnected from the international community.

-Equally, Russia’s purchases from Syria have the capability to undermine Arab League economic sanctions that were approved on the 27th November.
+Equally, Russia’s purchases from Syria have the capability to undermine Arab League economic sanctions that were approved on the 27 November.
 Sanctions included cutting off transactions with the Syrian central bank, suspending Arab government funding for projects in Syria and freezing government assets.